tushara04/cardboard_table_makerspace_documentation/README.md

 Doing this for the surface top would have ensured a greater structure integrity, which i failed at doing due to late realization.

 triangulation is stronger since they cant change form without having their side lengths changed. but i stuck with square because i found it harder to merge two pieces together.

+i did make the triangle legs but it was a pain to insert them into the top and so i went with cuboidal legs.